About the Test

 Low levels of some heavy metals like iron and zinc are important for health.
 Other metals may be found in the body at relatively low levels because of normal environmental exposure.
-However, unsafe concentrations of heavy metals can accumulate and trigger potentially serious symptoms in those who are exposed.
+However, unsafe concentrations of heavy metals can accumulate and trigger potentially serious symptoms in exposed people.

-Buildup of toxic metals can occur over the short- or long-term, and heavy metal testing can help reveal unhealthy exposure.
-Testing can be done in multiple contexts including screening, diagnosis, and monitoring related to heavy metal poisoning.
+The buildup of toxic metals can occur over the short- or long-term, and heavy metal testing can help reveal unhealthy exposure.
+Testing can be done in multiple contexts, including screening, diagnosis, and monitoring related to heavy metal poisoning.

-- Screening is looking for indications of heavy metal poisoning in people who have not shown any symptoms.
-Screening may be used in people who are believed to have been exposed to toxic metals in their workplace or in children living in areas where home paint contains lead.
+- Screening is looking for indications of heavy metal poisoning if you have not shown any symptoms.
+This may be used if you have been exposed to toxic metals in your workplace or for children living in areas where home paint contains lead.

-- Diagnosis is determining the cause of an illness in people who have symptoms.
-If a doctor believes that a patient may have heavy metal poisoning, testing may be able to confirm the diagnosis and help determine the source of heavy metal exposure.
+- Diagnosis is determining the cause of an illness if you have symptoms.
+If a doctor believes that you may have heavy metal poisoning, testing may be able to confirm the diagnosis and help determine the source of heavy metal exposure.

-- Monitoring is part of the follow-up process to evaluate the response to treatment in people who have previously been diagnosed with heavy metal poisoning.
+- Monitoring is part of the follow-up process to evaluate the response to treatment if you have previously been diagnosed with heavy metal poisoning.

 What does the test measure?

 For each toxic metal in the panel, the test provides a measurement of its concentration in the test sample.
-Levels for most metals are measured in micrograms (μg) and are reported per a unit of volume based on the type of test sample.
+Levels for most metals are measured in micrograms (μg or mcg) and are reported per unit of volume based on the type of test sample.

 Heavy metal tests are typically used when you have symptoms of heavy metal poisoning or have a suspected exposure to heavy metals.
 It is very important to talk with your doctor if you fit either of these categories.

 Determining which metals to test for and which type of test sample to use can depend on the nature of your symptoms or possible exposure.
-Working with your doctor helps to make sure that you get the most appropriate testing.
+Working with your doctor helps ensure you get the most appropriate testing.